Ghua8088/pytron/README.md

     ```

 2.  **Initialize a New Project**:
-    This command scaffolds a new project, creates a virtual environment, installs dependencies, and sets up a frontend.
+    This command scaffolds a new project, creates a virtual environment (`env/`), installs initial dependencies, and sets up a frontend.
     ```bash
     # Default (React + Vite)
     pytron init my_app